Key Takeaways:

 Medications

-Antidepressant medications work to increase the levels of neurotransmitters, such as dopamine, serotonin, and norepinephrine in the brain.
-There are different classes of antidepressants, like serotonin selective reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
+Antidepressant medications work to increase the levels of neurotransmitters, such as dopamine, serotonin, and norepinephrine, in the brain.
+There are different classes of antidepressants, like serotonin selective reuptake inhibitors (SSRIs) such as sertraline (Zoloft), fluoxetine (Prozac), or escitalopram (Lexapro), and serotonin-norepinephrine reuptake inhibitors (SNRIs) such as venlafaxine (Effexor) or duloxetine (Cymbalta).

-Your treatment team has to work with you closely to find the proper medication and dosage because there’s a lot of variation in individual antidepressant responses.
+Your treatment team has to work with you closely to find the proper medication and dosage because there’s a lot of variation in antidepressant responses based on the person using it.
 At Midwest Recovery Centers, we can test which medicines are most likely to work well for you.

 Brain Stimulation Therapies

 Transcranial magnetic stimulation, which we offer at Midwest Recovery Centers, uses magnetic fields to stimulate the brain’s nerve cells.
 In TMS, the areas of the brain that play a role in depression are mainly focused on.
-This is a non-invasive procedure and is most often used for treatment-resistant depression after other treatments haven’t been effective.
+This is an FDA-approved non-invasive procedure and is most often used for treatment-resistant depression in adults after other treatments haven’t been effective.

 Self-Care and Lifestyle Changes